elstati0n/ELHunter/README.md

 ### 🔴 Real-time Site Blocking

-Every navigation is checked against VirusTotal and AbuseIPDB.
-If the domain or IP is flagged as malicious, the tab is immediately redirected to a detailed block page showing:
+Every navigation is checked against ZeroScan.
+If the domain, IP or URL is flagged as malicious, the tab is immediately redirected to a detailed block page showing:

 - Blocked URL
-- VirusTotal vendor count (e.g. `15/94 flagged`)
+- ZeroScan verdict (`MALICIOUS`, `SUSPICIOUS`, `CLEAN`)
-- AbuseIPDB confidence score with visual progress bar
+- ZeroScan category
 - Resolved IP address
 - Country and ISP/Organization
 - Cloudflare detection (CDN vs Direct IP)
-- Reason for block (VT/AbuseIPDB or country rule)
+- Reason for block (ZeroScan or country rule)

 #### Two-phase blocking engine

-**Phase 1** — VirusTotal + AbuseIPDB are queried immediately on navigation.
+**Phase 1** — ZeroScan is queried immediately on navigation.
 If malicious, the tab is blocked before the page loads.
 A `declarativeNetRequest` dynamic rule is also written so that **all future visits to the same host are blocked at the network level** — before any JavaScript runs, with zero page flash.

 **Phase 2** — Runs in the background after Phase 1.
-Resolves the domain to an IP via DNS, geolocates it, checks AbuseIPDB on the resolved IP.
+Resolves the domain to an IP via DNS, geolocates it, enriches Cloudflare / country / ISP data, and can re-check the resolved IP with ZeroScan when needed.
 If Phase 2 upgrades the threat level to malicious, **the currently open tab is blocked immediately** — no refresh needed.

 #### Instant blocking on repeat visits